 Acton Burnell is famous for both its fish and spectacular scenery, and many famous anglers have visited these lakes to catch its huge carp.
 There are two lakes at Acton, both can be very tricky, but there are some fantastic catches every season.

 In the lower lake in 1993 we introduced 96 young carp, three to five years old weighing between 10lbs and 24lbs.
 Over the years we have gradually de-stocked to maximise the potential of the best fish.
-The lower lake now holds 20 originals, nearly all of which are big 30's together with 40's and a 50lbs common the lake record "Bill" at 55-04lbs, along with at least five other 40's.
-In addition there are 42 young hand picked doubles that are growing well for the future.
+The lower lake now holds 20 originals, nearly all of which are big 30's together with numerous 40's and a 50lb common the lake record "Bill" at 55-04lbs, along with at least seven other 40's.
+In addition there are 42 young hand picked doubles that are growing well for the future which have already reached 24lb.

 The top lake holds approximately 120 fish of which 25 fish are different 40's.
 Yes, 25 different 40's.
 These include a current lake record mirror of 49.10lbs and a common of 48.11lbs.
 In addition to the big girls there are approximately 60 different 30's.